Training Aims, Competencies, and Elements

 Training Activities: Orientation meetings focused on ethical considerations for this center, Intern Training Seminar “Mini-Course” (Ethical and Legal Principles), individual and group supervision with a focus on ethical decision-making in all professional activities, supervision of supervision with a focus on ethical considerations regarding provision of supervision, informal clinical presentations during group supervision, informal supervision presentations during supervision of supervision, clinical case presentations, and supervision presentation.

 Evaluation Methods: Supervisors’ evaluations, clinical case presentation evaluations, and supervision presentation evaluations.

 Aim: Interns will develop skills to allow them to function as professional psychologists.

-Evaluation Methods: Supervisors’ evaluations which are informed by viewing digitally recorded therapy sessions, outreach evaluations, and clinical case presentation and case presentation evaluations.
+Evaluation Methods: Supervisors’ evaluations which are informed by viewing digitally recorded sessions, Advocacy project evaluations by mentor and for presentation, and clinical case presentation evaluations.

 COMPETENCY # 3: ASSESSMENT